 Prior to drafting the regulations, staff met virtually on December 2, 2020 and January 11, 2021 with affected residents to understand their concerns.
-Staff also sent out a survey to impacted residents and received 18 responses to a questionnaire regarding rebuilding and received 18 responses to a questionnaire regarding (Exhibit F).
-Staff will provide the Board of County Commissioners with copies of any written public comment received after that date at the public hearings.
+Staff also sent out a survey to impacted residents and received 18 responses to a questionnaire regarding rebuilding and received 18 responses to a questionnaire regarding rebuilding (Exhibit F).
+Staff will provide the Planning Commission and Board of County Commissioners with copies of any written public comment received after that date at the respective public hearings.